thesoul214/typescript-cheatsheet/README.md

   }
 ```

-Next, let's apply define a `reducer` function and apply typing.
-Here's where the `interface` and `enum` types come in:
+Next, let"s apply define a `reducer` function and apply typing.
+Here"s where the `interface` and `enum` types come in:

 ```tsx
   const reducer = (state: IInputState, action: IReducerAction) => {